← Back to blog

 Healing Takes Time — and Support

 This isn’t a quick fix.
-But with patience and the right care, hypertrophic scars can change in visible, meaningful ways.
+But with patience and the right care

 You may never return to “perfect” skin — but you can absolutely experience: